 Due to the change of sea and current conditions by the southwest monsoon, meaning rougher sea, frequent rain and relatively lower visibility, the diving will then be concentrated in the areas of North Male, South Male, Ari Atoll as well as Baa and Raa atoll in the Northern part, including the famous Hanifaru Bay.

-Manta rays, whale sharks, reef sharks and hammerhead sharks are found in the Maldives all year round; Whereas Manta rays are found in even greater numbers in the southwest monsoon (July to November).
+Manta rays, whale sharks, reef sharks, Tiger sharks and hammerhead sharks are found in the Maldives all year round; Whereas Manta rays are found in even greater numbers in the southwest monsoon (July to November).
 As for other big creatures, diver encounters are dependent on non-seasonal factors: whale sharks are more frequently sighted at high tide, and hammerhead sharks ascend to shallower water at sunrise.

 The exception to this is at Hanifaru Bay, usually between August and October, when hundreds of manta rays and some whale sharks gather on the eastern side of Baa, where vast plankton fields accumulate.
 The area has been declared a marine reserve and current regulations permit snorkeling only for a maximum of 60 persons at a time.